ohjho/starter_guide_face_recog/_text_files/primer.md

 #### R-CNN
 An improvement on basic CNN, it split the task of image detection into **region proposal** and **classification**.
 The **region proposal** uses **selective search**.

-**Selective search** [(ref)](https://www.learnopencv.com/selective-search-for-object-detection-cpp-python/) starts by over-segmenting the image based on intensity of the pixels using a segmentation method.
+[**Selective search**](https://www.learnopencv.com/selective-search-for-object-detection-cpp-python/) starts by over-segmenting the image based on intensity of the pixels using a segmentation method.
 <p>
 <img src='https://www.learnopencv.com/wp-content/uploads/2017/09/breakfast.jpg' width='250' />
 <img src='https://www.learnopencv.com/wp-content/uploads/2017/09/breakfast_fnh.jpg' width= '250' />